Software Takeover Service

 We look for automated tests and documentation explaining how things work.
 The presence or absence of these tells us a lot about how confidently we can make changes without breaking something unexpected.

-We are honest about what we find.
-If the codebase is solid and just needs a new pair of hands, we will tell you that.
-If it is a mess, we will tell you that too, along with what it means for your options going forward.
+We're honest about what we find.
+If the codebase is solid and just needs a new pair of hands, we'll tell you that.
+If it's a mess, we'll tell you that too, along with what it means for your options.

 Three possible verdicts

 Every takeover ends with one of three recommendations.
-We do not have a preference for which one it is.
+We don't have a preference for which one it is.
 Our job is to give you an honest assessment so you can make an informed decision.
+In our experience most systems land on the first verdict, and very few need the third.

 Maintain and improve

-The most common outcome.
+The most common outcome in our work.
 The codebase is in reasonable shape.
 It needs some cleanup, dependency updates, and security patches, but the foundation is sound.
 We take over ongoing maintenance and begin making improvements.
 This is the least disruptive and least expensive path.

 Stabilise, then build

-The system has significant issues, but it is not beyond saving.
+The system has significant issues, but it isn't beyond saving.
 It needs a period of focused remediation: fixing critical bugs, addressing security vulnerabilities, upgrading dependencies, and adding tests.
-Once stable, it becomes a viable platform for new features and improvements.
+Once stable, this kind of legacy software system becomes a viable platform for new features and improvements again.

 Plan a replacement

 The least common outcome, and one we never recommend lightly.
 Sometimes a codebase is so far gone that the cost of fixing it exceeds the cost of rebuilding.
-When this is the case, we help you plan the transition so you are never left without a working system.
-The old system keeps running while the new one is built alongside it.
+When that's the case, legacy software modernization is the safer route: we help you plan a migration so you're never left without a working system, with the old one running while the new one is built alongside it.

 The verdict is based on a sober assessment of the code, the cost of each option, and the risk to your business.
 We lay out the numbers and the trade-offs.
 You make the call.